abdelaziz-tleti/tleti-sf-6-DDD/README.md

 # The Application
-It is a small application that allows adding products to the database.
+It is an API application that allows to create products.
 The application enables applying the hexagonal architecture approach ( Domain Driven Design DDD ).

 ```sh